 Clay oversees all aspects of MUWG, including conference planning and execution.
 He also facilitates MUWG Training programs and performs MUWG assessments for organizations wanting to evaluate their implementation and use of Maximo.

-Mary Lou maintains all member and vendor records from past conferences and is responsible for processing all registrations, payments, receipts, and vendor sponsorships during an active conference.
-Her responsibilities also include contracting with hotels for future conferences, payroll, filing tax payments and tax forms, meeting with MUWG’s CPA during tax season and working with the Webmaster to keep the MUWG Website current.
+Gail maintains all member and vendor records from past conferences and is responsible for processing all registrations, payments, receipts, and vendor sponsorships during an active conference.
+Her responsibilities also include payroll, filing tax payments and tax forms, meeting with MUWG’s CPA during tax season and working with the Webmaster to keep the MUWG Website current.

 Rick has over 33 years in power generation, water management, and T&D experience in various areas of reliability maintenance, asset and inventory management.
 Including 20 years of continuous process improvement, Predictive Maintenance, Lock Out/Tag Out, and mobile.
 He has experience with Maximo upgrades, integrations, training, reporting and business systems analysis.

 Terry is responsible for world-wide market share growth of asset and work management solutions in Utilities: Generation, Transmission and Distribution for Electric, Gas, and Water.
 He works with design architects, development, support and our customers and business partners to manage strategy of the Maximo for Utilities Industry solutions.
 Terry began work with Maximo in 1997 and had previously worked in Generation, Substation, Transmission and Distribution as well as Chemicals, Petroleum, Refining, Mining, Food Processing, and Manufacturing.
 He has held senior roles in Product Development, Business Development and Industry Marketing for MRO Software and PSDI.